Zab Judah: Undisputed welterweight champion

+Judah vs. Rivera

 In his first fight as undisputed welterweight champion, he fought Cosme Rivera on May 14, 2005, at the MGM Grand in Las Vegas.
 Judah sent Rivera down with a straight left hand to the face less than 30 seconds into the bout.
 Rivera beat the count, but was knocked down again about 10 seconds later.
 Judah hit Rivera hard several times in the second round, and in the third round, he connected with a left uppercut, that caused Rivera to stagger backwards and fall into the ropes before hitting the canvas.
 Rivera rose at the count of five, but he was badly hurt and the referee stopped the fight.

+Judah vs. Baldomir

 His next fight took place on January 7, 2006 at Madison Square Garden in New York City against Carlos Baldomir.
 For Judah, the fight was viewed as a tuneup bout that would lead to a lucrative bout between Judah and WBC Light Welterweight Champion Floyd Mayweather Jr., which was tentatively scheduled for April.
 Judah entered the fight as a 10-to-1 favorite over Baldomir.
 The stage was set when Judah unsportingly punched Baldomir on the thigh during the prefight introductions instead of touching gloves to show sportsmanship.
 The early rounds of the fight were close, but as the rounds passed, Judah was doing less than necessary to win, while Baldomir kept applying pressure on Judah.
 In round seven, Judah was hurt by a right hand and Baldomir landed a series of right hands to Judah's head along the ropes during the tenth round.
 Baldomir defeated Judah by unanimous decision with scores of 115–113, 114–113 and 115–112 from the three judges.

 The Ring named Baldomir's victory over Judah the upset of the year for 2006.
 Judah's IBF and WBA belts were not on the line, because Baldomir did not pay sanctioning fees to the IBF and WBA.
 Baldomir did win the lineal, WBC and The Ring titles, while the WBA (Super) title was vacated after Judah's loss (WBA (Regular) titleholder Luis Collazo became the sole WBA Champion), but the IBF still recognized him as their champion.